MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 The RWR is performed using multiXrank.

+.. cssclass:: italic

-*For more details about RWR, multiXrank and multilayers composition see* :doc:`../approaches/methods_RWR`.
+    For more details about RWR, multiXrank and multilayer network composition see :doc:`../approaches/methods_RWR`.

 Running Random Walk analysis with data extracted automatically from databases
 --------------------------------------------------------------------------------